1969 Curaçao uprising: Uprising

 The government imposed a curfew and a ban on liquor sales.
 The Prime Minister of the Netherlands Antilles Ciro Domenico Kroon went into hiding during the riots while Governor Cola Debrot and the Deputy Governor Wem Lampe were also absent.
-Minister of Justice Ronchi Isa requested the assistance of elements of the Netherlands Marine Corps stationed in Curaçao.
+Lower-ranking government officials were left to request the assistance of elements of the Netherlands Marine Corps stationed in Curaçao.
 While constitutionally required to honor this request under the Charter, the Kingdom's Council of Ministers did not officially approve it until later.
 The soldiers, however, immediately joined police, local volunteers and firemen as they fought to stop the rioting, put out fires in looted buildings, and guarded banks and other key buildings while thick plumes of smoke emanated from the city center.
 Many of the buildings in this part of Willemstad were old and therefore vulnerable to fire while the compact nature of the central business district further hampered firefighting efforts.
 In the afternoon, clergymen made a statement via radio urging the looters to stop.
 Meanwhile, union leaders announced that they had reached a compromise with Werkspoor.
 Shell workers would receive equal wages regardless of whether they were employed by contractors and regardless of their national origin.

-Although the protesters achieved their economic aims, rioting continued throughout the night and slowly abated on 31 May.
+Although the protesters achieved their economic aims, rioting continued throughout the night and slowly abated on May 31.
 The uprising's focus shifted from economic demands to political goals.
 Union leaders, both radical and moderate, demanded the government's resignation and threatened a general strike.
 Workers broke into a radio station, forcing it to broadcast this demand; they argued that failed economic and social policies had led to the grievances and the uprising.
-On 31 May, Curaçaoan labor leaders met with union representatives from Aruba, which was then also part of the Netherlands Antilles.
+On May 31, Curaçaoan labor leaders met with union representatives from Aruba, which was then also part of the Netherlands Antilles.
 The Aruban delegates agreed with the demand for the government's resignation, announcing Aruban workers would also go on a general strike if it was ignored.
-By the night of 31 May to 1 June, the violence had ceased.
-Another 300 Dutch marines arrived from the Netherlands on 1 June to maintain order.
+By the night of May 31 to June 1, the violence had ceased.
+Another 300 Dutch marines arrived from the Netherlands on June 1 to maintain order.